 College of Education and Human Services

-Counselor Education; Curriculum and Instruction; Dietetics, Fashion Merchandising, and Hospitality; Educational and Interdisciplinary Studies; Educational Leadership; Health Sciences; Instructional Design and Technology; Kinesiology; Law Enforcement and Justice Administration; Recreation, Park and Tourism Administration; and Special Education
+Counselor Education; Curriculum and Instruction; Dietetics, Fashion Merchandising, and Hospitality; Educational and Interdisciplinary Studies; Educational Leadership; Health Sciences; Instructional Design and Technology; Kinesiology; School of Law Enforcement and Justice Administration; and Recreation, Park and Tourism Administration

 College of Fine Arts and Communication

 Art, Broadcasting, Communication, Communication Sciences and Disorders, Museum Studies, School of Music, and Theatre and Dance

 J. Michael Houston, Springfield (Chair)

 William L. Epperly, Chicago (Secretary)

 Christopher G. Bronson, Arlington Heights (Student Member)

 Donald W. “Bill” Griffin, Macomb